When it comes to pretty much every skill in this life, there’s nothing quite like having a great mentor to steer you right.

 Without doubt, the person that has inspired me to take my photography to the next level is my grandfather.
 Mr. Brian Keeley, a well known man in Greystones!
 One of the town’s top photographers.
 Even though he is limited to the car for taking most of his pictures, he still pulls off some fantastic pieces of work.
 Which has always been a huge inspiration for me…

-We’ll be featuring lots more of Cian Cardiff’s magnificent nature shots over the coming years.
+We’ll be featuring lots more of Cian Cardiff’s magnificent nature shots over the coming years and adding them to his gallery here.
 In the meantime, you can check out his inspiration’s incredible work right about here.
 And here.
 And here.